 During a second visit on-site, a Synergis Software implementation specialist completed user training and assessed the implementation with Lovelady and his team.
 “While training our 43 users, we reviewed everything we’d accomplished to date; created a short to-do list; and focused on best practices for accomplishing our goals.”

 Managing more documents in less time

-Adept now manages, tracks and controls all of Quanex’s CAD files, ECOs, ECRs, Deviations, Quote/Order Acceptance meeting forms, QMS documentation, ISO documentation, and all their Material Safety Data Sheets electronically.
+Adept now manages, tracks and controls all of Quanex’s CAD documents, ECOs, ECRs, Deviations, Quote/Order Acceptance meeting forms, QMS documentation, ISO documentation, and all their Material Safety Data Sheets electronically.
 Lovelady also set up secure vaults so each department could store information for their eyes and access only: formula sheets for Engineering; personnel lists for Human Resources; and special forms for Purchasing.

 Using Adept also eliminated all the “hand carry” processes that had been in place.
 “Now, documents flow through the system electronically, and everyone knows where they are at all times,” smiles Lovelady.
 “We know who has done what to them and if someone needs a document, they can find it easily.
-There’s no more endless searching through Windows files, hoping to find the correct version.”
+There’s no more endless searching through Windows documents, hoping to find the correct version.”

 Meeting the Quality Challenge

 Achieving and maintaining ISO certification is a huge competitive advantage for Quanex, and is a process that Adept has helped streamline.
 “Being ISO certified we have many defined processes that we need to follow.
 We knew Adept could take our existing processes and improve upon them,” comments Lovelady.
 “We have structured our projects in Adept according to our ISO documentation and Adept allows us to quickly locate specific engineering drawings for a product and then find all related documentation using the project number.”